 Gordon assisted the bushrangers on several outings in 1864, but it was on 20 May he would distinguish himself as a formidable bushranger.
 The trio began their work by bailing up two men on the road from Cowra and relieving them of £6.
 The men were on their way to the races at Young (formerly Lambing Flat) and one was carrying pastry to be had there.
 The brigands helped themselves to the pastry and Hall complained that it was “devilish dry”.
 Surely it was one thing to rob a man of his lunch, but to criticise his cooking on top of it all must have been insult on injury.
 At any rate the bushrangers decided to ride to the nearest pub to wash it down.

 At 5pm Hall, Gilbert and Gordon rode up to the Bang Bang Hotel, Koorawatha, where around thirty-five men were enjoying a leisurely drink.
 Hall was mounted on a superb chestnut horse with one white foot, the others rode a bay and a black horse.
 Each man was armed with a rifle and trio of revolvers.
 Promptly, the bushrangers bailed up the patrons.
-All of the occupants of the building were rounded up, totalling twenty persons, all of whom were guarded by Hall while Gilbert and Gordon positioned themselves at the gate, still mounted.
+All of the occupants of the building were rounded up and guarded by Hall, while Gilbert and Gordon positioned themselves at the gate, still mounted.

 In the paddock plainclothes Senior Constables MacNamara and Scott were with their horses, who were grazing.
 The officers were on special duty to escort race horses from Cowra to the Burrangong races and had been on the road since 10am that morning.
 They had been in the company of messrs Wilson of Young, and Skillicorn of Bathurst, and while the civilians were in the bar the troopers had taken the horses to the yard to feed them.
 Suddenly the troopers were startled when Gilbert and Gordon entered the yard on horseback.
 Gilbert presented a revolver and Gordon a carbine.